stratumn/crypto/README.md

 This package lets you encrypt and decrypt messages.
 For now, only RSA keys are supported.
 We expose two different encryption schemes:

 - RSA-OAEP + AES-GCM to encrypt any size of message.
-The message is encrypted using a symmetric AES-GCM-256 key, and that key is in turn encrypted using RSA-OAEP
+The message is first encrypted using a symmetric AES-GCM-256 with 12 byte IVs and 16 byte authentication tags.
+  The AES key is then encrypted using RSA-OAEP

 ```golang
 import (